February 21, 2023

 Widow's and Surviving Civil Partner (Non-Contributory) Pension, etc.

-However, if you have adult or child dependents, you may get a higher rate of payment.
+However, if your employees have adult or child dependents, they may get a higher rate of payment.

-If you have dependents, the Maternity Benefit rate is compared to the Illness Benefit rate you may get if you miss work due to an illness.
-You receive the higher of the two rates.
+If your employees have dependents, the Maternity Benefit rate is compared to the Illness Benefit rate they may get if they miss work due to an illness.
+Your employees will receive the higher of the two rates.

-And let’s say your partner is unemployed and has signed on for unemployment credits.
-You also have two children below 12 years.
+Let’s say her partner is unemployed and has signed up for unemployment credits.
+They also have two children under 12 years of age.

 The exceptions?